Feirell/serialization-generator/README.md

     j: "ENUM_VAL_B"
 }

-// check weather the provided values are serializable by the configured serializer exSer.typeCheck(instance);
+// check whether the provided values are serializable by the configured serializer exSer.typeCheck(instance);

 // retrieve the number of bytes needed to serialize this value